nicklouloudakis/matchmakers/README.md

 # Matchmakers

-Matchmakers is a social sharing platform where users can share their favorite movies.
-Users can express their opinion about a movie by either likes​ or hates​!
+Matchmakers is a web application matching candidates with Jobs published by Workable.

 ##### Technology Stack